withdave/SEATT/simple-event-attendance/readme.txt

 5. screenshot-5.png shows a post with the signup form after registering, this has a start and finish time from v1.4

+6. screenshot-6.png shows the top of the list shortcode, listing the number of events and each signup form (from v1.5)

 == Changelog ==